 - If you are curious about the larger debate about diverse reading challenges, you can read my post, An Overview of the Debate About Not Reading White Men: What has already been said.

-- To see all the books I have read so far this year, with direct links to my reviews, you can visit the Book Shelf section.
+- To see all the books I read during my year of reading diversely, with direct links to my reviews, you can visit the Book Shelf section.

 Defining white men: For the purposes of this project, I define white men as men who are of European descent who do not publicly identify as members of any other commonly marginalized group.
 While I recognize that many white men are often discriminated against due to religion or sexual orientation, these differences are usually not obvious in their name, picture or short biography.
 There is a long history of famous male authors who are suspected of hiding these differences, such as the many rumors that Shakespeare was either gay, or a member of one of numerous persecuted religions.
 Therefore, while it does not need to be evident in the book itself, unless a white male author publicly identifies with a group like this, they are still off limits.